encse/challenge24-2003/data/2003/f/README.md

 number of grass is reached before the first step of the simulation (the number of grass cells never go below the number of grass cells in the initial matrix).
 In this case, t1 is zero.

-The six images that you have to output describe the state of the matrix after the t1 th, t2 th, . . . , t6 th step.
+The six images that you have to output describe the state of the matrix after the t<sub>1</sub>th, t<sub>2</sub>th, . . . , t<sub>6</sub>th step.
 For test case F-1.in, the output PNG files should be called F-1-1.png, F-1-2.png, . . . , F-1-6.png.
 The width of each image is m pixels, the height is n pixels (it has the same size as the matrix).
 The pixel in the upper left corner corresponds to first cell of the first row.
 The color of the pixel is determined by the state of the cell: